RumbleDB/jsoniq-vscode-extension/README.md

 ## Requirements

-- Visual Studio Code version 1.60.0 or higher.
+- Visual Studio Code version 1.75.0 or higher.

 ## Installation

 1. Open Visual Studio Code.
 2. Go to the Extensions view (Ctrl+Shift+X).
-3. Search for "JSONiq Language Server".
+3. Search for "jsoniq".
 4. Click Install to install the extension.
-5. Restart Visual Studio Code.

 ## Usage